 Slobodchikoff provided fascinating flow charts illustrating the communication of various threats and the resulting action plans.
 (You can read the full article here.)

 - Have you ever used or seen a flow chart?
 Take a look at the ones below as an example:

 - Let’s act it out!
 Perform the different prairie dog responses to each specific threats.

 - Next, act out the role of the various threats and explain what the prairie dogs’ might do in each situation.

 - Create your own flowchart with different “threats” that a might cause a prairie dogs to react.
 Create as many branches of responses and contingencies as you can.

-- Our friends at the Whiteside Museum of Natural History will have an exhibition of paintings by Teaching Artist AmbeR Day Scott from November 13,2020 – January 30, 2021.
-The paintings depict prairie dogs reacting to a total solar eclipse.
+- Teaching Artist AmbeR Day Scott’s paintings below depict prairie dogs reacting to a total solar eclipse.
 Use what you’ve learned to guess how a prairie dog might respond to a very rare cosmic event.

-- Study the paintings from the WMNH exhibition.
+- Study the paintings below.
 What do you see?
 What is happening in each painting?
 What element in the painting represents an eclipse?

 - Select one of the three paintings as inspiration for a bit of creative writing.
 Write a poem, song lyrics, a short story, a fairy tale, or even a flow chart of responses.

 You can upload your creative writing or photos of themselves imitating prairie dog responses here!